why Barclays PLC [BCS] is a Good Choice for Investors After New Price Target of $8.71

-Barclays PLC [NYSE: BCS] surged by $0.14 during the normal trading session on Tuesday and reaching a high of $8.155 during the day while it closed the day at $8.07.
+Barclays PLC [NYSE: BCS] plunged by $0.0 during the normal trading session on Monday and reaching a high of $7.725 during the day while it closed the day at $7.61.
 The company report on December 8, 2022 that Barclays Appoints 85 New Managing Directors in the Corporate and Investment Bank.

 5 Undervalued Stocks For 2023